 The National Institute on Aging suggests the following ways to take better care of yourself:

 - Ask for help when you need it.

 - Spend time with friends.

 - Keep up with your hobbies and interests.

 - Get exercise as often as you can.

 - Keep your health, legal, and financial information up-to-date.

-Cynthia Steel, RN, MPH encourages a caregiver to first take care of themselves and then to “share the care”.
-See her comments: https://youtu.be/7icv-hpIjd0
+Cynthia Steel, RN, MPH, encourages caregivers to take care of themselves first and then "share the care."
+See her comments here.